dgraph-io/dgraph/wiki/content/deploy/index.md

 $ curl localhost:8080/admin/shutdown
 ```

-This stops the server on which the command is executed and not the entire cluster.
+This stops the Alpha on which the command is executed and not the entire cluster.

 ### Delete database